beatlegroup/lifting_chair/ReadMe.md

  * Week of 11/10: Created the critical piece
  * Week of 11/17: Finished the final product

+Final Product:

+ * The frame is made out of four steel bars.
+Foot long pieces of rebar have been welded into the frame to support the body.
+Two pairs of the bars have been attached together with hinges that are bolted into the metal.
+Ends of the bar are cut of and welded onto the top side with holes drilled in so that it can be linked onto adjustable bars.
+These bars allow us to choose the width of the frame so that it fits to the width of the individual being assisted.
+A crank has been attached onto the ends of the bars by the individuals feet.
+String is attached to the bars at the very end of the system near the individuals head.
+A wrench is used to crank up the body’s torso into a sitting position.
+Steel handles are welded onto the four corners of the bottom bars, allowing the firefighters to lift the individual and move them to a more convenient location.

 Calculations:

  * W=P/L
  * I=(¼)pi( r)^4
  * I=pi(¼)(¼)^4